Garden Design Trends: Home Hub

 20 February 2020

-Pinterest are predicting home hub to be another key trend for 2020, adding home offices, lots more technology, particularly smart homes and home theatre but also garden rooms, lots of greenery inside and out from green walls, lots of planting from feature shrubs, to house plants and growing micro greens and herbs in the kitchen.
+Pinterest were predicting home hub to be another key trend for 2020 and with more people working from home it is still incredibly popular.
+Adding home offices, lots more technology, particularly smart homes and home theatre but also garden rooms, lots of greenery inside and out from green walls, lots of planting from feature shrubs, to house plants and growing micro greens and herbs in the kitchen.

 Vertical green wall